-IVF clinics in Mexico have become popular for minimally invasive sperm retrieval techniques in which sperm can be obtained from men in almost any situation.
+IVF clinics in Mexico have become popular for minimally invasive sperm retrieval methods in Mexico of which sperm can be obtained from men in almost any situation.
 Men with infertility issues or have had a vasectomy, a failed vasectomy reversal, or blockages can benefit from sperm retrieval.

 Even when sperm production is so low, sperm retrieval has been able to help males with low sperm count build a family.

-Fertility clinics have various methods of sperm retrieval if medical or religious factors prevent manual stimulation.
+Fertility clinics in Mexico have various sperm retrieval methods if medical or religious factors prevent manual stimulation.
 Collected sperm is washed and analyzed before use in fertility treatments to increase the success rate of pregnancy.